 Capital adequacy in compliance with IFPRU 3, 4, 6 & 7

-Atlantic House Fund Management LLP have forecasts in place to ensure that they will continue to meet they regulatory capital requirement on an ongoing basis.
+Atlantic House Investments Limited have forecasts in place to ensure that they will continue to meet the regulatory capital requirement on an ongoing basis.

 The Credit Risk Capital Requirement is made up of the Credit Risk Capital Component and the Counterparty Risk Capital Component.